benjojo/alertmanager-discord/README.md

 # alertmanager-discord

-Give this a webhook (with the DISCORD_WEBHOOK environment variable) and point it as a webhook on alertmanager, and it will post your alerts into a discord channel for you as they trigger:
+This is a webserver that accepts webhooks from AlertManager.
+It will post your Prometheus alert notifications into a Discord channel as they trigger:

 ![](/.github/demo-new.png)

 ## Warning

-This program is not a replacement to alertmanager, it accepts webhooks from alertmanager, not prometheus.
+This program is not a replacement to alertmanager, it accepts webhooks from alertmanager, not Prometheus.

 The standard "dataflow" should be: